isomerpages/psd-psw/_pstc-2024/Breakout Sessions.md

 <br>Changi Airport Group (CAG)</p>
 </td>
 <td rowspan="1" colspan="1">
+<p>Ms Justina Tan provides strategic leadership to transform organisational
+practices, drive sustainable outcomes, and deliver great employee experiences while enabling Changi Airport Group to achieve its business priorities.
-<p>Ms Justina Tan has more than 20 years of professional experience in the
-airport industry and has held senior positions in various airport business functions from international relations, airline marketing, airport retail to airport consultancy.</p>
+She has more than 20 years of professional experience in the airport industry and has held senior positions in various airport business functions from international relations, airline marketing, airport retail to airport consultancy.</p>
-<p>With a passion for organizational development work, Ms Tan has driven
+<p>She has a passion for organizational development, evident in her initiatives
-cultural initiatives, spearheaded employee engagement efforts as well as look into the design of rewards and performance management systems to drive organisational performance.</p>
+that have reshaped the company’s culture, corporate processes, talent management, leadership development, rewards, and employee engagement strategies to drive organizational performance.</p>
 </td>
 </tr>
 <tr>